-Both adults and children can be poisoned by breathing or swallowing dust that contains lead.
+Both adults and children can be poisoned when they breathe or swallow dust that contains lead.
 Young children are at highest risk.
+They spend time close to the floor where dust is, and often put their hands in their mouths.

-Houses that were built before 1978 could have lead paint.
-Those built before 1950 are the most likely to have lead paint.
+Houses built before 1978 could have lead paint, and those built before 1940 are most likely to have it.

 Home repairs will always be necessary and are important for your family's health and safety.
-If you're planning to repaint or remodel, there are things you can do to ensure the work is carried out safely.
+If you plan to repaint or remodel, here are some ways to make sure the work is carried out safely.

 Homeowners

-If your home was built before 1978 and you are hiring a contractor to work on your home:
+If your home was built before 1978 and you're hiring a contractor, ask:

 Report unsafe renovation activity»